LoveRL/Project_3-Classification-of-patient-conditions/README.md

 ## Data

 - The data consist of 68-features and 8-classes.
-- A number of data points are 622.
+- A number of data points are 622(small data-set).
 - A format is '.csv'.
-- So many missing values that '.fillna(0)' used for imputation.
+- So many missing values that '.fillna(2)' used for imputation.
 - A number of classes are imbalanced.
+- Instruction for each feature is in

 ## Models